scottcorgan/httpify/README.md

 req.then(function (response) {
   // Do stuff
+}, function (errResponse) {
+  // status: 400 - 599
 });
 ```

-See the documentation for [reqwest](https://www.npmjs.org/package/reqwest) and [request](https://www.npmjs.org/package/request) for a complete list of options.
+See the documentation for [xhr](https://www.npmjs.org/package/xhr) and [request](https://www.npmjs.org/package/request) for a complete list of options.

 ## TODO